"Poetry is a practice

 My ongoing venture in Nature-oriented creative spirituality ("spiritual poetics") experienced a quantum leap when I encountered my root teacher in "seeking that which the ancients sought" -- a woman named Darion Kuma Gracen, a soul-guide and teacher, who embodied a mountains-and-forests, Nature-focused form of practice.
 She too felt a deep bond with the bardic mysteries as well as to Bashō, along with other poets whom she would introduce me to over the years such as the Hermit of Xiangshan (Bai Juyi), Wang Wei, Ryōkan the Hermit, Grandmother Lotus Moon (Otagaki Rengetsu), Sister Kago no Chiyo (Chiyo-ni), and Santōka the Wanderer.

 For these poets, and a long line of other artist-meditators going all the way back to ancient China, the journey of poetry wasn't only about "literature."
 Their poems are a visible manifestation of something that preceded the writing --- a contemplative way of life rooted in Nature and the mystery of being; one path of many for 'realizing the Way' (道).

 My auspicious path-crossing with Kuma-sensei began a decade-long conversation and unique training-exploration of the writings and spiritual practices of a down-to-earth "lineage-stream" of tea-and-saké-sipping poets.
-These contemplative arts practitioners wandered forests and took to the mountains to ponder the mysteries of Nature, heart-mind, the impermanence of life, and the Dao (The Way).
+These contemplative arts practitioners wandered forests and took to the mountains to ponder the mysteries of kami and Nature, heart-mind, the impermanence of life, and the Dao (The Way).
 Intensive meditation practice, hillwalking, and the arts was their way-within-the-Way, and it became ours -- a confluence where the tributaries of creativity, inner work, and spirituality merged.